 The Transition Program is a personal and academic support program required as a condition of admission for selected Bridgewater students.
-The program is coordinated by the director of academic support and is assisted by upper class students.
-The program is designed to provide personal and academic support, learning skills, academic advising, and peer academic assistance.
+The program is designed to provide personal and academic support, learning skills, academic advising and peer academic assistance.

 1. Class Schedule

-- For the fall semester, students register for a maximum of twelve credits; spring: 12-15 depending on student academic performance and decision of the program director.
+For the fall semester, students register for a maximum of twelve credits.
+In spring, 12-15 credits, depending on student academic performance and decision of the program director.